yjlo123/runtime-tutorial/raw.md

 ## Canvas

-Runtime Script natively support a canvas for displaying graphics.The default canvas is a 24 by 24 pixel matrix.
+Runtime Script natively supports a canvas for displaying graphics.
+The default canvas is a 24-by-24 pixel matrix.

 ```runtime-embedded-box-3-170
 drw 0 0 1